OSGeo/OSGeoLive-doc/en/overview/pgrouting_overview.rst

 * Data and attributes can be modified by many clients, like `Quantum GIS <qgis_overview.html>`_ and `uDig <udig_overview.html>`_ through JDBC, ODBC, or directly using Pl/pgSQL.
 The clients can either be PCs or mobile devices.
 * Data changes can be reflected instantaneously through the routing engine.
 There is no need for precalculation.
 * The "cost" parameter can be dynamically calculated through SQL and its value can come from multiple fields or tables.

-..
-Writing Tip:
-  Provide a image of the application which will typically be a screen shot or a collage of screen shots.
-  Store image in image/<application>_<name>.gif .
-Eg: udig_main_page.gif
-  Screenshots should be captured from a 1024x768 display.
-  Don't include the desktop background as this changes with each release and will become dated.

 .. image:: images/screenshots/800x600/pgrouting.png
   :scale: 60 %